IBM/AI-assisted-chemical-sensing/README.md

 <img src="src/chemsense/vision/resources/Figure_README.png" alt="logo" width="800">

-The code provided in this repository was used to generate the results for a paper that has been submitted for publication in *Nature Machine Intelligence*.
+The code provided in this repository was used to generate the results for a paper that has been submitted for peer review.

 ## Installation